May 26, 2018 What it is like to grow up in Kiryas Joel

-A reader asked: What is it like to live in Kiryas Joel, New York?
+A reader asked: What is it like to grow up in Kiryas Joel (now Town of Palm Tree)?

 To live in Kiryas Joel is to live in one of the most child-centric communities imaginable.
 Because women have many children and usually don’t work, their entire lives are dedicated to raising the kids.
 The streets of suburban-ish condos are filled with Little Tykes bikes and Bigwheels and wagons and scooters, and during summer afternoons the outdoors is swarming with children and the sounds of screeching and crying and having fun.
 Mothers sit on patio chairs gossiping with each other while feeding the youngest dinner off of a plastic plate.
 When there is an event for women, like a fundraiser for a charity, it usually has entertainment for the kids.
 When a kid gets hurt, any passing adult will make sure he or she is okay.
 Kids are always surrounded by peers, and they are always busying themselves with each other.
 Boys begin school at two and a half years old and attend it six days a week, all year round, with few off days.
 All of the boys’ teachers, for all ages, are men.
 In other words, everyone is busy with the children.
 The entire community is an institution revolving around the kids.
 Town or otherwise, it lives by the motto “it takes a village.”